AngeloKai/ml-for-web/README.md

 With the recent breakthroughs in deep learning and related technologies, the performance of Machine Learning (ML) algorithms has significantly improved.
 While typically thought of a technology that can only be applied to server technologies, machine learning technology can run on device as well.
 Developing a machine learning model usually involves two stages: training and inference.
 In the first stage, the developer decides on a skeleton model and feed large dataset to the model in repeated iterations to *train* the model.
 Then the model would then be ported to production environment to infer insights based on real time incoming data.
 While training is typically performed on the cloud, Inference can occur in the cloud or on the device.
 Performing inference on the device has a number of appealing properties, such as performance boost due to [edge computing](https://en.wikipedia.org/wiki/Edge_computing), resistance toward poor or no network, and security/privacy protection, etc.

-Although platforms for native applications have all shipped APIs to support machine learning inference on device, similiar functionalities have been missing on the web platform.
-Supporting such functionalities can not only supercharge existing applications but also unlock new scenarios.
+Although platforms for native applications have all shipped APIs to support machine learning inference on device, similiar functionality has been missing on the web platform.
+Supporting it can not only supercharge existing applications but also unlock new scenarios (see [use cases](#use-cases)).
 For example, with the help of service worker, developers can have their text translation application to be available offline.
 By inferring the user’s emotions based on user’s input (be it text, image, or video), developers can build a rich emotional experience.
 Applications on new frontiers such as Mixed Reaility can become much "smarter."

 Developers have also shown strong interests in the method of deploying machine learning models in web applications as evidenced by the growing number of machine learning libraries that can run in browsers.
 See [here](https://github.com/AngeloKai/js-ml-libraries) for a short list of the libraries or frameworks.
 [Synaptic.js](http://caza.la/synaptic/#/) and [webdnn](https://mil-tokyo.github.io/webdnn/) are probably most impressive ones in the list.